Bellingham, Washington: History

 Bellingham has been inhabited by Indigenous peoples for millennia.
 The city of Bellingham and its surrounding area is the intersection of the territories of many Coast Salishan peoples.
 The Lummi, Nooksack, Samish, and Nuwhaha in particular fished in Bellingham Bay and shared the hunting and gathering grounds in the nearby forests and prairies.
 Indigenous people continue to live in and around Bellingham, particularly the Lummi, who have a reservation directly west of the city.

 The modern city of Bellingham, incorporated in 1903, consolidated four settlements: Bellingham, Whatcom, Fairhaven, and Sehome.
-It takes its name from Bellingham Bay, named by George Vancouver in 1792, for Sir William Bellingham.
+It takes its name from Bellingham Bay, which George Vancouver named in 1792 for Sir William Bellingham.

 The first European immigrants reached the area about 1852 when Henry Roeder and Russel Peabody set up a lumber mill at Whatcom, now the northern part of Bellingham.
 Lumber cutting and milling continues to the present in Whatcom county.
 At about the same time, Dan Harris arrived, claiming a homestead along Padden Creek, and after acquiring surrounding properties, platted the town of Fairhaven in 1883.
 In 1858, the Fraser Canyon Gold Rush caused a short lived population growth that established the community.

+After the 1855 Treaty of Point Elliott, the Lummi Reservation was formed near Bellingham, and many Lummi moved to the reservation while working in Bellingham and the surrounding area.
+In the 1800s, Lummi workers ran river ferries and worked in the town industries of construction and logging.
+The Nooksack were also pressured to move to the Lummi Reservation but resisted several U.S. relocation attempts in the 1870s and remained in the Nooksack Valley.

 Coal was mined in the Bellingham Bay area from the mid-19th to the mid-20th centuries starting when Henry Roeder's agents discovered coal south of Whatcom Creek, in an area called Sehome, now downtown Bellingham, in 1854.
 They sold the coal-bearing land to San Francisco investors who established the Bellingham Bay Coal Company, eventually a subsidiary of the Black Diamond Coal Mining Company.
 After a hundred years of extensive mining beneath present-day Bellingham, the last mine closed in 1955.